-Ukraine to begin Nato entry process
+Ukraine keen to begin Nato entry process

 EU summit

-Poroshenko will go to Brussels on Wednesday to meet top EU officials.
+Poroshenko will meet top EU officials in Kiev on Wednesday.

 The summit will discuss progress on an EU-Ukraine political and trade pact which enters into force in September.